News from the Texas TMDL Program

 - Join the TMDL News E-Mail List

-Apply for Grants to Improve Water Quality
+Apply for Clean Fleet Grants

 Grants are available through the Texas Clean Fleet Program to eligible individuals, businesses, governmental entities, and school districts to replace older diesel vehicles with new alternative fuel and hybrid vehicles.
 Application deadline is October 3, 2014.
 The Clean Fleet Program is part of the Texas Emission Reductions Plan.
 Learn more about eligibility requirements and how to apply on the Clean Fleet Program Web page.